 Contemporary physic gardens

-The contemporary artist Christine Borland, celebrates this legacy in her physic garden 'To Be Set and Sown in the Garden' constructed outside the University library in 2001 as part of the University's 550th Anniversary.25 Another contemporary physic garden and orchard can be found behind Provand's Lordship, close to Glasgow Royal Infirmary, the Cathedral and the site of the Old College.26
+The contemporary artist Christine Borland, celebrates this legacy in her physic garden 'To Be Set and Sown in the Garden' constructed outside the University library in 2001 as part of the University's 550th Anniversary.25 Another contemporary physic garden and orchard, the St Nicholas Garden, can be found behind Provand's Lordship, close to Glasgow Royal Infirmary, the Cathedral and the site of the Old College.26

 Dr John Johnstoun, a graduate of Utrecht was appointed Professor of Medicine in 1714.
 Following Marshall's death, a joint chair of Anatomy and Botany was founded by King George I. The first Professor appointed to that chair was Dr Thomas Brisbane, son of Dr Mathew Brisbane.27 Lectures were to be seasonal; summer was the time to obtain flowering plants and the lower temperature of the winter months, better for dissections.28 However, Brisbane was sickened by the dissection of cadavers and was found to be incapable of teaching anatomy.
 Johnstoun arranged that John Gordon to whom the playwright and renowned literary figure, Tobias Smollet was subsequently apprenticed should give instruction in anatomy.
 He was given the MD as the first person who taught anatomy at the university but was passed over in 1720 when the chair was founded.30